Whoaa512/starred/README.md

 - [iv-org/invidious](https://github.com/iv-org/invidious) - Invidious is an alternative front-end to YouTube
 - [Blacksmoke16/oq](https://github.com/Blacksmoke16/oq) - A performant, and portable jq wrapper to facilitate the consumption and output of formats other than JSON; using jq filters to transform the data.
 - [crystal-lang/crystal](https://github.com/crystal-lang/crystal) - The Crystal Programming Language
-- [mint-lang/mint](https://github.com/mint-lang/mint) - :leaves: A refreshing programming language for the front-end web.
+- [mint-lang/mint](https://github.com/mint-lang/mint) - :leaves: A refreshing programming language for the front-end web

 ## Cython